mzuniga58/RESTTemplate/Tutorial.md

 		[SwaggerResponse((int)HttpStatusCode.OK, Type = typeof(PagedSet<Book>))]
 		[Produces("application/hal+json", "application/hal.v1+json", MediaTypeNames.Application.Json, "application/vnd.v1+json")]
 ```
 The endpoint responds to the GET Verb and is located at /books.
-It has the AllowAnonymous attribute, so anyone can call this endpoint.
-It supports RQL and returns a PagedSet<Books> response.
-It can take application/hal+json, application/hal.v1+json, application/json or application/vnd.v1+json in the accept header.
+It has the *AllowAnonymous* attribute, so anyone can call this endpoint.
+It supports RQL and returns a **PagedSet\<Books\>** response.
+It can take *application/hal+json*, *application/hal.v1+json*, *application/json* or *application/vnd.v1+json* in the accept header.
 If the user specifies either of the 'hal' media types, the response will include HAL syntax.

->Note: If you try it out right now, you won't see any HAL syntax.
+>Note: If you try it out right now, you won't see any HAL syntax, or only very limited HAL in collection responses.
 This is because we haven't configured the HAL responses yet.
 Once they are configured, you'll be able to see the HAL responses.

 Let's go ahead and try it out.
 Just click on the Blue GET button to expand it, and the click on the "Try it out" button to enable the endpoint in swagger.
 Press the blue Execute button to call the endpoint.

 Here is the response:
 ```
 {
   "count": 20,